Wright Pulsar Gemini: Features

 As with the Wright Eclipse Gemini, this bus has both the upper and lower deck front windscreens forming part of a single oval shape, with the destination display in between.
 In London, they have two doors for passenger loading, one at the front and one in the centre.
 The staircase is situated between the front and centre entrances.

 Operators

 A total of 189 Wright Pulsar Geminis were built.

 The Pulsar Gemini was ordered almost exclusively by Arriva UK Bus.

 Arriva London subsidiary purchased 134 examples between 2003 and 2005, numbered in the DW series.
 Arriva Kent Thameside and Arriva The Shires each purchased seven and eleven Pulsar Geminis respectively in 2004 and 2005.

 Arriva Midlands purchased 32 for use in Leicester in 2006, which were numbered 4746–77, sharing the 47xx series numbers in the Midlands fleet with other DAF DB250s (with East Lancs Mylennium Lowlanders being numbered 4701-45 and ex-Arriva London Alexander ALX400s being numbered 4778 onwards).
 These were the last diesel Wright Pulsar Geminis built.
-The last of these was withdrawn in late 2024.
+The last of these was withdrawn in late 2024, with 2 sold on to Bus Link.

 Konectbus purchased five Wright Pulsar Geminis in 2005, becoming the only operator not part of the Arriva Group to purchase them.